benjosephjones07/milestone-project-frakard/README.md

 ### Testing User Stories from User Experience (UX) Section

 * First time visitor goals
-    * (a) to be able to see, hear and 'experience' the band
+    * (a) to be able to see, hear and 'experience' the band.
         * When you first visit the website you are greeted by a fullpage image of the band allowing you to see them.
 Within one click you are taken to the music page where you can hear the band.
 Within one other click you are taken to the video page where you can experience the band performing live.
-    * (b) to intuitively use the website and find the content that I'm looking for
+    * (b) to intuitively use the website and find the content that I'm looking for.
         * The website has a minimal amount of pages that are all straight forwardly titled to aid in navigation.
 The navbar is simple and eye catching which further aids in this.
-    * (c) to easily find the band's social media links in order to find out about what they are doing currently and in the future
+    * (c) to easily find the band's social media links in order to find out about what they are doing currently and in the future.
         * The 3 primary social media links the band uses are prominently displayed on the home page, and purposefully right next to the main content on each of the remaining pages.

     * Returning visitor goals
-        * (a) to be able to contact the band for various reasons
+        * (a) to be able to contact the band for various reasons.
             * contact.html is clearly visible in the navbar at the bottom of the page.
 The text prompt 'What's on your mind?' is general and inviting to the user.
-        * (b) to be able to hear different songs from the band
+        * (b) to be able to hear different songs from the band.
             * On the music.html page is a Spotify music player where the user can find several songs snippets from the band.
 If the user is logged into their Spotify account then they can hear the full song.
-This player updates according to the most popular songs from the band on Spotify
+This player updates according to the most popular songs from the band on Spotify.

     * Frequent user goals
         * (a) to keep up to date with live appearances that the band are making.
             * gig.html is clearly visible in the navbar at the bottom of the page.
 The gig listings present on this page will be regularly updated and added to.
-        * (b) to quickly see what the band are pushing/most proud of right now
+        * (b) to quickly see what the band are pushing/most proud of right now.
             * In the bottom center of the home page is a callout that currently says 'Debut single 'Dogs Dinner' out now'.
 This immediately notifies the user of what the band are currently promoting, and will be periodically updated.

 ### Further testing